Dalida: Modelling, acting

 In her teen years, Gigliotti developed an interest in acting due to her uncle's job as a projectionist for a local cinema, and often participated in school performances at the end of the semester.
 She graduated in 1951, and began working as a copy typist in a pharmaceutical company the same year.
 While required to work to financially help her family, Gigliotti still had acting ambitions.

 Shortly thereafter, her best friend Miranda encouraged her to compete in Miss Ondine, a minor Cairo beauty pageant which she entered on the assurance that it was just for fun and that her mother would not find out.
 When Gigliotti unexpectedly won second prize and Miranda won second runner-up, they were photographed and the photographs were published in newspapers Le journal d'Égypte and Le progrès égyptien.
 The next day, when her mother found out, she forcibly cut Gigliotti's hair short.
 Eventually, her mother relented and Gigliotti left her job to start modelling for Donna, a Cairo-based fashion house.

-Three Egyptian film directors cast Gigliotti in their productions: Marco de Gastyne cast her in The Mask of Tutankhamun (1954) and Niazi Mostafa cast her in a supporting role in A Glass and a Cigarette (1954), on posters for which she appears with her newly adopted stage name Dalila because, as she explained in 1968, "it was a very frequent name in Egypt and I liked it a lot."
+Three Egyptian film directors cast Gigliotti in their productions: Marco de Gastyne cast her in The Mask of Tutankhamun (1954) and Niazi Mostafa cast her in a supporting role in A Glass and a Cigarette (1954), on posters for which she appears with her newly adopted stage name Dalila (which she would soon change to "Dalida") because, as she explained in 1968, "it was a very frequent name in Egypt and I liked it a lot."